sandervkuijk/sandervkuijk/README.md

 ### Hi there,

 My name is Sander van Kuijk.
 I work as clinical epidemiologist at the Maastricht University Medical Centre+, and teach at Maastricht University.
+You can find the research projects I've been involved in at https://scholar.google.com/citations?user=M8GwORkAAAAJ&hl=en.